sourav55555/remote-kitchen/README.md

 # 2nd question ans
---I am not sure about how much my approach will work.
-As I understood and thought, first I will check all types of collections menu items, then I will check each category menu item id's and will check the corresponding id's which match with the menu items id's.
-Filter the matching id's menu item and store those values, so that I can show the manuitems name for categories also.
+--In the data menuItems with type is set.
+So I will check the category's menuItems first.
+When I get the category manuItems id's, I will check all available menuItem lists of all "types" and find the matching menuItem id's with the category.
+Then I can somehow store or display the category's menuItem full data.
+I will do the same process for each category and hopefully, this will help the data showing and working process.
 I will use some filters, find, nested loops, etc for getting the values in the code.